vsoch/puzzles/README.md

 # Plot the original pieces
 fig = puzzle.get_puzzle_figure()

-# Shuffle the puzzle and show it (TODO, show in place first)
+# Shuffle the puzzle and show it
 puzzle.shuffle()

 # Now show the puzzle broken into pieces!